 When asked about why they joined the study most mothers expressed that they did it to contribute to the research and to help improve the conditions for parents in the future.
 The altruistic motivation is evident in this quotation: “If my answers and other participants’ answers could help make it better for the municipalities finding the right interventions [for new parents], find out what works and doesn’t work, then I’m happy to do that.
-That was actually my only thought; if it can help other [families]”.
+That was actually my only thought; if it can help other [families]” [mother 9].
 The mothers were generally positive about contributing to research and thereby improving circumstances for future parents in a similar situation.
 For many mothers the fact that it was a research project was important.
-One mother said: “I think you should always support such projects”.
+One mother said: “I think you should always support such projects” [mother 12].
 Several mothers also said that they were interested in the results and wanted to learn from the study themselves.
 Answering questionnaires and being followed by researchers was for many mothers a positive experience.
-One of the mothers framed it like this when asked why she wanted to participate: “To be a part of a research project where you can learn about yourself and your children and what is happening in the new life”.
+One of the mothers framed it like this when asked why she wanted to participate: “To be a part of a research project where you can learn about yourself and your children and what is happening in the new life” [mother 13].
 We find the altruistic motivation to participate and the positive attitude toward being part of a research project in both the parents with infants (IYPB) and the parents with older children with behaviour problems (PMTO).
 Some mothers, however, did also see the intervention as a much-needed help for their own family and an opportunity to develop as a parent.

 Theme 3: Recruitment and retention